The proven way to reduce the human and financial cost of HIAs by up to 50%

 Our ELITE mobile unit is a compact, turnkey system that can be easily transferred from ward to ward to offer training and follow-up for all health care staff.Learn More

-Weighing just 10Kgs the GO device is fully portable and comes with its own military grade storm case for ease of transport.Learn More
+Weighing just 4.5 kg the GO device is fully portable and comes with its own molded case with custom foam for ease of transport.Learn More

 Numerous clinical studies that have taken place worldwide emphatically underline the key role hand hygiene plays in infection control and its financial impact on Hospitals.
 Research indicates that up to 50% of HIA’s are caused by poor hand hygiene.

 SureWash has delivered increases in hand hygiene compliance rates by as much as 50%

 By gamifying the learning technique, SureWash develops psychomotor skills and have delivered increases in hand hygiene compliance rates by as much as 50% when incorporated into a multimodal approach.
 Ultimately this not only saves organisations time, money and productivity but has a very real impact in improving patient outcomes.

 Supports 4 of the 5 components of the WHO hand-hygiene strategy (the 5th being alcohol based hand rub at every point of care).